koordinator-sh/koordinator/docs/proposals/scheduling/20260402-lambda-g-symmetric-exhaustion.md

 - Replacing `LoadAwareScheduling` -- the two plugins solve different problems.
 LoadAware controls utilization ceilings, Lambda-G optimizes balance below those ceilings.
 - Descheduler integration -- detection of existing imbalance for rebalancing is a follow-up proposal.
-- IOPS and Network metrics collection -- these dimensions default to neutral (0.5) until metrics sources are available.
+- IOPS and Network metrics collection -- these dimensions are excluded from the active vector until metrics sources are available.

 ## Proposal